A man writing something down in a notebook

 What is accounts payable software?

-Accounts payable software helps finance teams automate how they receive, review, approve, and pay invoices.
+Accounts payable software helps finance teams automate invoice receipt, review, approval, and payment.
 Instead of managing AP with paper files or scattered spreadsheets, it centralizes invoices in one system and runs them through standardized, automated workflows.

 In practice, that might look like this: When a vendor emails an invoice, the software pulls out the key details — like the vendor name, invoice number, and amount — sorts it into the proper expense category, sends it to the right manager for approval, and then updates your accounting or ERP system automatically, without anyone typing the same information in again.